libp2p/specs/connections/optimistic-multistream.md

    is a pure write/fire-and-forget pattern), the implementation MAY skip reading the handshake response.

-3. **Prior knowledge**: Implementations SHOULD NOT use optimistic negotiation without prior knowledge that the peer supports the requested protocol (e.g., via a preceding [identify][identify] exchange).
-Using optimistic negotiation without prior knowledge risks triggering the protocol confusion issue described in [Known Limitations](#known-limitations).
+3. **Prior knowledge**: Implementations MAY use optimistic negotiation without prior knowledge that the peer supports the requested protocol.
+However, using optimistic negotiation without prior knowledge (e.g., via a preceding [identify][identify] exchange) risks triggering the protocol confusion issue described in [Known Limitations](#known-limitations).

 ### Listener (Responder) Requirements